KundanChourasiya/Django-Demo-modules/README.md

-# Django-Demo-models
+# Django-Demo-modules
- This is a django demo model just to explain how to learn django
+ This is a django demo modules just to explain how to learn django